crease Your Email Open Rate and Engagement by Harnessing Your Student Voice

 At Unibuddy, our mission is to connect prospective students with your best advocates – current students.
 That’s because the authentic, student voice is the most powerful tool for attracting and recruiting students – your emails are no exception.

-Featuring your students front and center in those emails will boost open rate, affinity to your school, and engagement, which can ultimately contribute to improving your yield and reducing your melt.
+Featuring your students front and center in those emails will boost open rate, affinity to your school, and promote student engagement, which can ultimately contribute to improving your yield and reducing your melt.